 - 1. Employment Eligibility.
 Hiring departments must comply with school policy and procedures regarding the Immigration Reform and Control Act of 1986.
 Students must provide evidence of their identity and employment eligibility and complete an I-9 Form as part of the hiring process.
-Departments shall send completed I-9 Forms to the Human Resources Coordinator for filing.
-The Office of Financial Aid ensures completion of all student payroll paperwork. - Confidentiality.
+Departments shall send completed I-9 Forms to the human resources coordinator for filing.
+The operations support coordinator ensures completion of all student payroll paperwork. - 2.
+Confidentiality.
 Student employees are expected to maintain the confidentiality of student records as are all other affected MTSO employees.
 Student employees are required to sign the Confidentiality of Student Records statement before they can access student records. - 3.
 FERPA.
 Student employees receive FERPA training online and from their supervisors.
-When working with student records, student employees must work cooperatively with the supervisor to ensure FERPA compliance.

-4. Title IX Policy Training: Sexual Molestation and Abuse Prevention Program.
+When working with student records, student employees must work cooperatively with the supervisor to ensure FERPA compliance. - 4.
+Title IX Policy Training: Sexual Molestation and Abuse Prevention Program.
 All student workers are expected to be knowledgeable in and adhere to MTSO's Title IX policy.
-They will also receive written material describing MTSO's Sexual Molestation and Abuse Prevention Program and will be required to successfully complete the most current on-line video training program prior to and as a condition of continued employment.
+They will also be required to successfully complete the most current on-line video training program prior to and as a condition of continued employment.
 Students employed for two years or longer are required to complete subsequent Title IX MTSO training programs.